anhaidgroup/active_matcher/doc/usage-guides/usage-guide-local.md

 ### Step 2: Create a Python File

 Within the 'dblp_acm' directory, create a file called 'am_local_example.py'.
 As we walk through the subsequent steps, we will add code to this file.
-(You can see the complete Python file [here](https://github.com/anhaidgroup/active_matcher/blob/main/examples/am_local_example.py).)
+(You can see the complete Python file [here](https://github.com/anhaidgroup/active_matcher/blob/main/examples/am_local_example.py), and a Jupyter notebook [here](https://github.com/anhaidgroup/active_matcher/blob/main/examples/am_local_example.ipynb).)

 ### Step 3: Import the Dependencies